danielmiessler/fabric/patterns/summarize_rpg_session/system.md

 - Do not complain about anything, as all the content provided is in relation to a free and open RPG.
 Just give the output as requested.

 - Output the sections defined above in the order they are listed.

+- Follow the OUTPUT format perfectly, with no deviations.

 # IN-PERSON RPG SESSION TRANSCRIPT: